Speeckby/Pterodactyl-graph-ram-usage/README.md

 ## How to use it ?
 ### Step 1 : Install the program

-Go to `Releases` and install the .zip.
+Go to `Releases` and install the .zip.\
+After decompress the .zip, install the dependencies with the command `npm i`.

 ### Step 2 : Fill the .env file